18290010973/TORCS_ACC/README.md

 Race -> Quick Race -> Configure Race -> Select Track -> Accept -> scroll down non-selected box, you get scr_server2 -> click (De)Select

 Second carbot is added into simulation and you could see it in the Selected box.

 ```

+***Setup***

+(1)Two car platooning using TORCS.\
+(2)The follower car tries to follows the leader car with a minimum specified distance.\

+First car: The car follows the track angle and vehicle position to control the steering, and moves forward.\

+Second car: The control is taken car in multipart's.\
+Controls the acceleration and brakes (depends on the leader car)\
+Controls the steering movements (depends on the side wall distance)

+***Goals of the Cars***

+Leader Car:\
+Try to maintain a uniform speed (60-70km/hr) (target speed in our case 60 km/ hr)

+Follower Car:\
+Follow the Leader car. (do not go ahead/ lag too much)\
+Try to maintain the speed limits of 70km/hr.\
+Maintain a desirable distance from the leader Car.
+Here the desired distance is 20m.

 ***Datasets***